Websites are being hacked more often every day.

 importbuddy.php to the server, navigate to it in your browser (yourdomain.com/importbuddy.php) and follow the on-screen instructions.

 That’s both the quickest method of cleaning up your site (you can be up and running again in an hour or so) and the most thorough.

 This site contains over 2,000 files.
 Going through that lot to find the ones that have been compromised and cleaning them individually is just not practical.

-Deleting everything and re-installing it is the surest way of cleaning everything up.
+Deleting everything and re-installing it is the quickest and surest way of cleaning everything up.

 If you’ve not been doing regular backups the best way to restore your site is to ask your hosting provider to restore it from their most recent backup.

 They should be doing regular backups as part of their service, and it would be worth finding out what their backup schedule is.

 The difficulty with this option is that you can’t be sure whether the last backup they did was of the clean site – especially if you’re not checking your sites each day.